imharold/Chess-Board/README.md

-# Creating Base for the Chess Pieces Asset
+# Chess Board & Pieces using 3D Blender
-Making a cylinder and use the bevel tool to mold the base.
+Will study about putting some material and texture in my model and practice my modeling skill.